monicasharma113/Image-Format-Converter-/README.md

 ## Features
 - Upload PNG images and convert them to JPG/JPEG format.
 - Download the converted images easily.
-- No backend required, runs entirely in the browser.
+- No backend is required, runs entirely in the browser.
 - User-friendly interface with drag-and-drop support.

 ## Technologies Used